grannycart/dopecentury/possible-future-entries.md

     * Pulling race radio out of his ear
     * "Time! time! give me the time!"
 * rules of the smug god
+* sonic titan: a huge sound that travels across the lanscape